GED® test accommodations

 - A sign language interpreter for directions

-- Receive an email confirmation that your account has been created.
-It will give instructions on how to create a USERNAME and PASSWORD.
+- You’ll receive an email confirmation that your account has been created.
+It will provide instructions on how to create a username and password.
 It will have an active link to reach the registration screen.

-- Complete the registration form.
-Answer the questions (tutorial video is available at http://www.gedtestingservice.com/testers/test-on-computer-tutorials).
+- Complete the registration form (video tutorial available).
 The last one will ask if you wish accommodations:

 - Select NO if you need adjustable font size (up to 20 point), adjustable color/contrast options (10 settings), or an ergonomic keyboard/mouse.
 You may use these features without going through the formal accommodation request process.

 - Select YES if you need extended time (25%, 50%, or 100%), breaks, a calculator for Part 2, a talking calculator, a separate room, a reader, or a scribe.
-Your registration is suspended and you are notified to wait for an email from GEDTS.
+Your registration is suspended and you are notified to wait for an email from GED® Testing Service.

-- Receive an email from GEDTS.
+- Receive an email from GED® Testing Service.
 It provides instructions on how to request accommodations and has a link to the five Accommodation Request form options and Diagnostician Guidelines.

 - Complete the Accommodation Request form.
 Work with your diagnostic professional and include all documentation required (video available).

 - Submit the Accommodation Request packet to Wendy Palmer.
 Aim to submit your request no less than 60 days prior to your desired test date so that you can make corrections if necessary.
 Send via fax (971.722.4882) or USPS (Sylvania ST 229, P.O.
 Box 19000, Portland, OR 97280-0990).
-If the packet is complete, she will send it to GEDTS.
+If the packet is complete, she will send it to GED® Testing Service.

-- Receive an email notification from GEDTS.
+- Receive an email notification from GED® Testing Service.
 It may take 30 days or longer.
 The message provides instructions on how to schedule appointments.
 Accommodations are approved for one year of the decision date.
 Extensions may be filed with current documentation.
 You may appeal the decision only if you have additional documentation.